 A blog is a great place to not only post authority content but hold your portfolio, About Me page, Client Testimonials, Product Purchase Pages and more.
-There are hundreds of ways to get traffic to your blog and it will serve you throughout your entire Freelancing journey, you can even monetize it with ads and affiliate marketing!
-Read more about How To Start a Blog here.
+There are hundreds of ways to get traffic to your blog and it will serve you throughout your entire Freelancing journey, you can even monetize it with ads, affiliate marketing, or create and sell your own e-books and courses.

 5. OFFER FREE TRIALS

-Not my favorite way of getting new clients, but it works!
-Especially when you are just starting out and you don’t have a portfolio to show results.
+Not my favorite way of getting new clients, but it works.
+Especially when you are just starting out and you don’t have any testimonials or case studies.